oasisprotocol/sapphire-paratime/README.md

 file and a respective tag in the pattern of `{{path}}/v{{semver}}`, such as `clients/js/v1.1.1`.

+This repository allows the use of `alpha`, `beta`, and `next` releases for NPM packages, but prefers a linear upgrade path when possible from `latest` to `next`. such as `integrations/hardhat/v2.22.2-next`.
+While we prefer the use of CI and e2e testing such as dAppwright, this may not be possible for all supported use cases.
+When releasing a new version of a package, seek to upgrade `demo-` repos to the release version, and test both `demo-` dapps and this repository's `examples` against the to be released package with commonly used browser wallets such as Rabby, MetaMask, and Brave.

 ## Contributing

 Developers are encouraged to contribute their improvements to the Sapphire